-We have previously audited The Young Men's Christian Association of Watertown, NY Inc. d/b/a Watertown Family YMCA's 2019 financial statements and we expressed an unmodified audit opinion on those audited financial statements in our report dated July 6, 2020.
-In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2019, is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the YMCA's 2020 financial statements, and we expressed an unmodified audit opinion on those audited financial statements in our report dated May 18, 2021.
+In our opinion, the summarized comparative information presented herein as of and for the year ended December 31, 2020, is consistent, in all material respects, with the audited financial statements from which it has been derived.

-STATEMENT OF FINANCIAL POSITION DECEMBER 31, 2020
+STATEMENT OF FINANCIAL POSITION DECEMBER 31, 2021